 Beginning with Micky's suicide attempt off a bridge, the film follows the Cathode-Ray quartet through a "typical" day -- dealing with rabid fans, dandruff commercials, Coke machines, giant roaches, fake arrows, drippy ice cream cones, and they even find time for a bit of music ("Porpoise Song", "Circle Sky", etc).
 A cohesive plot synopsis, you ask?
 Nonsense, because director Bob Rafelson (FIVE EAST PIECES) instead gives us a fragmented, dreamlike structure that slices up reality like a loaf of Wonder Bread, juxtaposing one situation upon another until the entire film turns into an acid-soaked hurly-burly of off-center comedy.
 There's singing, dancing, homages to old films, clips from old films, celebrity walk-ons (including the likes of Frank Zappa, Annette Funicello, Victor Mature, and Vito Scotti), self-satire, lots of druggy in-jokes, and constant unrelenting strangeness.

 Despite all this, the public stayed away in droves.
-The Monkee teenyboppers (whom the film tended to ridicule) couldn't understand the flick, the psychedelic crowd (to whom the film was directed) wouldn't dare be caught at a (shudder) Monkees movie, and everyone was undeniable confused by the ad campaign (designed by a McLuhan-influenced assoc. professor of communications at Fordham) which had no mention of The Monkees, and instead consisted of a long close-up of John Brockman's head (who?).
+The Monkee teenyboppers (whom the film tended to ridicule) couldn't understand the flick, the psychedelic crowd (to whom the film was directed) wouldn't dare be caught at a (shudder) Monkees movie, and everyone was undeniable confused by the ad campaign (designed by a McLuhan-influenced associate professor of communications at Fordham) which had no mention of The Monkees, and instead consisted of a long close-up of John Brockman's head (who?).
 Or maybe it was a sign of the times, considering that Richard Nixon had been elected president of the United States only one day before the film's world premiere.
 A coincidence, or what?
 And what the hell does the title mean, you might wonder?
 Just check out the front leader of any feature film.
 HEAD.

 "You say we're manufactured, to that we all agree,